SomeWeekendReading/someweekendreading.github.io/_posts/2024-04-06-paths-not-taken.md

 But&hellip; Sabine has it right.
 The process is a long, uphill climb.
 The result is partly determined by chance and the state of the job market and research funding at one particular moment.
-It's not fair and it's not good, but it's all we've got.
+It's not fair and it's not good&hellip; and it's all we've got.

 ## The Weekend Conclusion

 I guess things worked out.
-It's not the life I wanted, but I'm not in control of the process that selects the people who become professors.
-What I got instead is good enough.
+It's wasn't the life I wanted, but I'm not in control of the process that selects the people who become professors.
+What I got instead was mostly good enough.

 [(_Ceterum censeo, Trump incarcerandam esse._)]({{ site.baseurl }}/trump-danger-test/#the-weekend-conclusion)